 ACTION DESCRIPTIONS

 PIC INFORMS Cabin crewmember should obtain the following information from the PIC:

 LEAD CABIN The type of emergency, evacuation required, evacuation signal and the time

 CREWMEMBER available.

 Acronyms like the one below aid in memorizing necessary actions

-Actonyms like the one below and in memorizing necessary actions

 TYPE OF EMERGENCY?

-$\mathbf{\overline{E}}$ VACUATION NECESSARY?
+E VACUATION NECESSARY?

 SIGNAL TO EVACUATE?

-T IME AVAILABLE (Synchronize watches)?
+TIME AVAILABLE (Synchronize watches)?

 SPECIAL INSTRUCTIONS?

+NATURE OF EACH ORNAVA

 NATURE OF EMERGENCY?

 TIME TO PREPARE ?

 SPECIAL INSTRUCTIONS?

 B RACE COMMANDS?

+WHIEN AND WHO WILL CIVE THE DDACE COMMANDS

 WHEN AND WHO WILL GIVE THE BRACE COMMAND?

 HOW MUCH TIME TO PREPARE?

 ANY SPECIAL INSTRUCTIONS?

-$\underline{\mathbf{T}}$ YPE OF EMERGENCY?
+TYPE OF EMERGENCY?

-S YNCHRONIZE WATCHES?
+SYNCHRONIZE WATCHES?

 LEAD CABIN Relay information obtained from the PIC to all cabin crewmembers.

 CREWMEMBER ADVISES All cabin crewmembers obtain checklist.

-AND COORDINATES WITH
+AND COORDINATES WITH The cubin crownlesses obtain checking.

 ALL CABIN CREWMEMBERS

+DESIGNATED CABIN

-DESIGINATED CABIN CREWMEMBER TURN
+CREWMEMBER TURN

 LIGHTS TO BRIGHT

 LEAD CABIN Planned Emergency PA includes information on the type of emergency situation,

 CREWMEMBER DELIVERS location of exits and brace position.

 THE PA ANNOUNCEMENT,

 e.g., The P.A. may be followed by a PIC's announcement.

 Ladies and Gentlemen,

 The Captain has informed me that

 due to, we will be making a

 precautionary landing at in

 approximatelyminutes.

-We will give you instructions to prepare for a safe and orderly
+We will give you instructions to

+prepare for a safe and orderly

 evacuation, should it become

 necessary.

 Your crew is capable and trained

 to handle this situation.

 Please direct your attention to the

-ACTION DESCRIPTIONS

---------------------------------- ---

-cabin crewmembers in the cabin.
+ACTION DESCRIPTIONS cabin crewmembers in the cabin.
 Demonstrate information to the passengers as it is read.
 ALL OTHER CABIN Demonstrate all brace positions at least twice.
 CREWMEMBERS TAKE Show the Safety Information card to illustrate.

-DEMO POSITION

-ALL CABIN CREWMEMBERS Check slide armed indicators, arming handles and ensure no baggage/cart doors, etc.

-ENSURE ALL EXITS ARMED/ will obstruct the exit.

-UNOBSTRUCTED

-ALL CABIN CREWMEMBERS Clear cabin of catering and cabin service items (ie: cups, glasses, pillows/blankets,

-SECURE THE CABIN headsets).
+DEMO POSITION ALL CABIN CREWMEMBERS Check slide armed indicators, arming handles and ensure no baggage/cart doors, etc. ENSURE ALL EXITS ARMED/ will obstruct the exit.
+UNOBSTRUCTED ALL CABIN CREWMEMBERS Clear cabin of catering and cabin service items (ie: cups, glasses, pillows/blankets, SECURE THE CABIN headsets).
 Secure galleys and ensure secondary restraints are in place.
 Turn off all galley power.
 Lock lavatory doors.

-Secure curtains/cabin dividers.
+DECEATE DACCENCEDO NEAD Secure curtains/cabin dividers.
 RESEAT PASSENGERS NEAR Reseat family members together if possible.

-EXITS Reseat passengers near doors, if load permits.

-BRIEF/RESEAT ASSISTANTS Choose crewmembers, military personnel, police, fire-fighters, trained professionals
+EXITS BRIEF/RESEAT ASSISTANTS Reseat passengers near doors, if load permits.
+Choose crewmembers, military personnel, police, fire-fighters, trained professionals DRIEF/RESEAT ASSISTANTS as assistants.

-as assistants.
 Seat them at exits.
 COLLECT/STOW ITEMS Passengers are to remove and stow loose/sharp items.
 Items not secure must be moved to an overhead bin, closet, or under a seat.

-ENSURE PASSENGER Use safety briefing card to illustrate and ask the following questions:
+ENSURE PASSENGER Use safety briefing card to illustrate and ask the following questions: UNDERSTANDING OF PA este surety errening eart to intustate and ask are ronowing questions.
+Show me your bracing position Where is your nearest and alternate exit?
+When will you evacuate?
+Where will you go after exiting the aircraft?
+There will you go after extens the altertate.
+ASSIGN BUDDY SYSTEM Brief passengers on assisting unaccompanied minors, elderly and disabled individuals.

-UNDERSTANDNG OF PA

-Show me your bracing position

-• Where is your nearest and alternate exit?

-• When will you evacuate?

-• Where will you go after exiting the aircraft?

-ASSIGN BUDDY SYSTEM Brief passengers on assisting unaccompanied minors, elderly and disabled

-individuals.

 CABIN CREWMEMBERS Lead Cabin Crewmember advise flight deck checklist is complete.

-ADVISE LEAD CABIN

-CREWMEMBER THAT

-CHECKLIST IS COMPLETE

-PIC INDICATES Indication of prepare for landing phase can be a signal or PA.
+ADVISE LEAD CABIN CREWMEMBER THAT CHECKLIST IS COMPLETE PIC INDICATES Indication of prepare for landing phase can be a signal or PA.
 PREPARATION LANDING Fasten Seat Belt sign is illuminated.

-LEAD CABIN No Smoking sign is illuminated.

-CREWMEMBER PERFORMS

-PREPARE FOR LANDING PA

-I NEI ANE FOR LANDING FA

-ALL CABIN CREW VERIFY

-COMPLIANCE

-PIC GIVES BRACE Flight Deck will give the brace command at the designated time (ie 500 ft).
+LEAD CARIN No Smoking sign is illuminated.
+LEAD CABIN CDEWMEMBED DEDEODMS CREWMEMBER PERFORMS PREPARE FOR LANDING PA I KEI AKE FOR LANDING PA ALL CABIN CREW VERIFY COMPLIANCE PIC GIVES BRACE Flight Deck will give the brace command at the designated time (ie 500 ft).
+COMMAND y CABIN CREW SHOUT Cabin crew repeat brace command until all heads are down.
+COMMANDS, e.g., 'BRACE' 'HEADS DOWN,STAY DOWN'

-COMMAND I nght book will give the blace command at the designated time (ie 500 ft).

-CABIN CREW SHOUT Cabin crew repeat brace command until all heads are down.

-COMMANDS, e.g., 1

-'BRACE'

-'HEADS DOWN,STAY DOWN'

-'BRACE'